-Liz Revis, Bachelors Level Clinician
+Liz Revis, Masters Level Clinician

 She describes herself as a client-centered counselor who tends to make space for exploration.
 Although, she is always prepared for the direction of the session, as she considers time with her clients as a privilege.
 Additionally, she uses elements from acceptance and commitment theory, which states a person can live a meaningful life while accepting the pain that unavoidably accompanies it.
 Liz ultimately looks at client stories through a cultural lens, while integrating a trauma-informed approach.
 She encourages her clients to embrace their humanity, honor the duality of suffering, and to consider the systems that might limit or impact them.